ivadomed/ivadomed/docs/source/tutorials/one_class_segmentation_2d_unet.rst

     ivadomed path/to/config/file.json

 The main parameters of the training scheme and model will be displayed in the  terminal, followed by the loss value on training and validation sets at every epoch.
-To know more about the meaning of each parameter, go to :doc:`configuration_file`.
+To know more about the meaning of each parameter, go to :doc:`../configuration_file`.
 The value of the loss should decrease during the training.

 .. code-block:: console